-The selection of a Project Category is required of the Preliminary Proposal and the Proposal.
+The selection of a Project Category is required of the Proposal.
 Only one Project Category can be selected.
-The Project Category dictates how your Preliminary Proposal and Proposal will be assessed by the Honors Council and your Honors Project Committee.
+The Project Category dictates how your Proposal will be assessed by the Honors Council and your Honors Project Committee.
 The Project Categories, along with descriptions of these categories, are: